rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

 (UTC-4 typically, but daylight savings time sometimes makes things complicated).

-The meeting is held over a "chat medium" -- it used to be IRC, but we are currently in the process of evaluating other alternatives.
-Check [the etherpad] to find the current home (and see
+The meeting is held over a "chat medium" — it used to be IRC, but we are currently in the process of evaluating other alternatives.
+Check the [etherpad] to find the current home (and see
 [this internals thread][thread] for some ongoing discussion).

 [etherpad]: https://public.etherpad-mozilla.org/p/rust-compiler-meeting